curl/everything-curl/protocols-curl.md

 appending an 'S' to the protocol name to signify that the protocol is done like normal FTP but with an added SSL/TLS security layer.
 See RFC 4217.

-This protocol is very problematic to use through firewalls and other network equipment.
+This protocol is problematic to use through firewalls and other network equipment.

 ## GOPHER